What to do if you're unhappy about your course or university life

 The Advice and Support Centre can offer you advice, information and support on many issues affecting your student life.
 Download their free Guide to changing course, withdrawing or suspending your studies.

-Contact Student Services for advice on the financial implications of your options.
+Contact Student Support for advice on the financial implications of your options.

 Changing course contacts